 And because it’s an all-foam mattress, it’s very effective at reducing motion transfer, which is great if you or your partner are active in your sleep.

 One thing that we don’t love, however, is the edge support, which is particularly important for couples that share a smaller mattress.
 If the bed compresses along the perimeter too much, it can give you a bit of an unnerving roll-off sensation.
 Loom & Leaf is just average when it comes to edge support.

 We do see this a lot with memory foam beds, however.
 The foam remembers your shape and it becomes a little more difficult to climb your way back into the center of the mattress.

 The bottom line with Loom & Leaf is that if you want a luxury memory foam mattress, it should at least be considered.
-It’s one of the only memory foam beds that does actually sleep on the cooler end of the spectrum.
+It’s one of the only memory foam beds that does actually do a decent job with temperature regulation.
 We like that it comes in different firmness levels.
 And it looks like a $10,000 bed.